 We strive to ensure that the PPG brings the achievements of those children on par with their peers.
 A key element to the success of these children is building their trust and supporting their emotional well-being as well as ensuring they are in school to benefit from learning opportunities.
-The employment of a full time Family Support Worker, trained in the ELSA and Thrive programmes, has ensured that the emotional well-being of these children has been supported and maintained at all times.
+The employment of a full time Family Support Worker, trained in the ELSA, has ensured that the emotional well-being of these children has been supported and maintained at all times.
+This has been supported by the training of 5 Teaching assistants in ELSA to support and develop emotional regulation and resilience across the school.

 This has also improved the attendance of the children and engagement of parents.
 The Family Support Worker targeted any children with poor attendance, building strong relationships with families and where necessary supporting parents getting children into school through home visits/giving lifts.
 Phone calls have been made when children are not in school and messages had not been received by school regarding the reasons for absence.
-This role has been particularly significant this year due to the Pandemic
+This is now supported by the use of Seesaw to enable close communication and relationship building between teachers and key parents.